ajg-xtype/schema-registry-transfer-smt/README.md

 Schema Registry Transfer SMT
 ============================

+## This fork introduces MirrorMaker 2 and Confluent Kafka 7.5.1 compatibility

 A [Kafka Connect Single Message Transformation (SMT)][smt] that reads the serialized [wire format header][wire-format] of Confluent's `KafkaAvroSerializer`, performs a lookup against a source [Confluent Schema Registry][schema-registry] for the ID in the message, and registers that schema into a destination Registry for that topic/subject under a new ID.

 To be used where it is not feasible to make the destination Schema Registry as a follower to the source Registry, or when migrating topics to a new cluster.